lucascicco/FLUTTER-MONGODB-SOCKET.IO/README.md

 <hr/>

 Back-end created in Node.js using TypeScript to develop the code.
 This backend contains several processes, such as routes with **express**, authentication with middleware configured with **jsonwebtoken**, connection to the database and creation of schemas by **mongoose**, password hashing with **crypto** to avoid capturing the real password and the **socket.io** used to allow connection in real time inside the back-end server and externally with the front-end.

+Also, there is the use of **multer** with **crypto** to save an image in the database, **multer.diskStorage** to save to a specific directory and crypo to generate a filename, guaranteeing security of the file.

 The application has only two schemas:
 - User